bonzaiferroni/steps/.junie/guidelines.md

 A function matchRoute is defined on the companion object that parses a string to provide the route, which allows routes to be consumed from urls in the browser.

 #### Typical UI Structure
 The typical screen has an associated viewmodel that is an instance of StateModel<State>.
-An example can be found at `ui/ExampleProfileModel.kt`.
+An example can be found at `ExampleProfileModel.kt`.
 Whenever the UI relies on data from the server or some other source, this is provided to the viewmodel with a Store.
-An example can be found at `io/ExampleStore.kt`:
+An example can be found at `ExampleStore.kt`:

+Files that define the Composable layer should import and use controls from pond.ui.controls  `import pondui.ui.controls.*`.
+To provide commonly used types from compose, the entire runtime namespace should also be imported `import androidx.compose.runtime.*`.
+Composable functions that define the content of a screen will typically define a viewModel and a state.
+An example can be found at `ExampleProfileScreen.kt`.
+More information about defining the composable layer can be found in the following documents:

+* `Layouts.md`

 ```kt
 class ExampleStore: ApiStore() {